Tampa mayor on mystery killer: 'Bring me his head'

 - "I'm mad because I feel my community has been violated," mayor says

-(CNN)The mayor of Tampa is urging officers to intensify their hunt for a killer who's left three people dead and a Florida neighborhood terrified.
+(CNN)The mayor of Tampa has a message for police officers hunting down a mystery killer: "Bring me his head on a platter."

-The three killings in 11 days have baffled investigators and prompted fears of a serial killer in the Seminole Heights neighborhood.
+Three people have been killed in the Seminole Heights neighborhood in 11 days, leaving the Florida community terrified that a serial killer is on the loose.

-"I'm mad because those three families had a huge hole ripped in their hearts," Mayor Bob Buckhorn said.
+"I'm mad because those three families had a huge hole ripped in their hearts," Mayor Bob Buckhorn told CNN's Mike Galanos .
 "That scumbag who did that, we're coming for you.
-I told them (officers), bring me his head on a platter."
+I told them (officers), 'bring me his head on a platter. '"

-Authorities released new grainy surveillance video this week showing what they described as a person of interest running away from the first of the three homicides
+Authorities released new grainy surveillance video this week showing what they described as a person of interest running away from the first of the three homicides.

 The video, taken at different angles, shows the same person seen in the historic Seminole Heights neighborhood in an earlier video released by police.